Flodur871/win-vitual-mediakeys/README.md

 # Windows Virtual media keys

-The following is a python script made for keyboards like mine that came without built in media controls which are used to control  music players such as spotify or groove music easily and conviently.
+The following is a python script made in order to enable keyboards that came without built in keyboards controls (such as my work keyboard) to still use these controls via keyboards shortcuts mentioned below.

+This script is mostly useful when using any windows desktop media player such as spotify for desktop or groove music for the overlay these apps provide when a media key is pressed.

 # List of commands